-The 322-foot-tall (98-meter-tall) Artemis I rocket stack, including NASA’s mega Space Launch System and Orion spacecraft, began the wet dress rehearsal Friday afternoon at Kennedy Space Center in Florida.
+The 322-foot-tall (98-meter-tall) Artemis I rocket stack, including NASA’s mega SLS rocket and Orion spacecraft, will begin the wet dress rehearsal Friday.
 The test is expected to last through Sunday.

 Trial run includes countdown

-Once the rocket has been loaded with more than 700,000 gallons (3.2 million liters) of propellant – the “wet” in wet dress rehearsal – the team will go through all the steps toward launch.
+Once the rocket has been loaded with more than 700,000 gallons (3.2 million liters) of propellant, the teams on Sunday will go through all of the steps toward launch.

-“Liquid hydrogen is at a negative 450 degrees Fahrenheit (negative 268 degrees Celsius), liquid oxygen is negative 273 (negative 169 degrees Celsius), so it’s very cold substances,” said Tom Whitmeyer, deputy associate administrator for exploration systems development at NASA headquarters, during the news conference.
-“I used to participate in this back in the shuttle program, and it’s like watching a ballet.
+“Liquid hydrogen is at a negative 450 degrees Fahrenheit (negative 268 degrees Celsius), liquid oxygen is negative 273 (negative 169 degrees Celsius), so it’s very cold substances,” said Tom Whitmeyer, deputy associate administrator for common exploration systems development at NASA Headquarters during the news conference.
+“I used to participate in this back in the Shuttle Program and it’s like watching a ballet.
 You’ve got pressure, volume and temperature.
 And you’re really kind of working all those parameters to have a successful tanking operation.”

 The team members will count down to within a minute and 30 seconds before launch and pause to ensure they can hold launch for three minutes, resume and let the clock run down to 33 seconds, and then pause the countdown.

-Then, they will reset the clock to 10 minutes before launch, go through the countdown again and end at 9.3 seconds, just before ignition and launch would occur.
-This simulates what is called scrubbing a launch, or aborting a launch attempt, if weather or technical issues would prevent a safe liftoff.
+Then, they will reset the clock to 10 minutes before launch, go through the countdown again and end at 9.3 seconds before launch would occur.
+This simulates what is called scrubbing a launch, or aborting a launch attempt if weather or technical issues would prevent a safe liftoff.

-At the end of the test, the team will drain the rocket’s propellant, just as it would during a real scrub.
+At the end of the test, the team will drain the rocket’s propellant, just as they would during a real scrub.